-10 4.1 Evaluation against observations
+4.1 Evaluation against observations

 We first evaluated the permafrost module that constrains the seasonal cycles of wetland area in cold regions with respect to inventory and remote sensing observations.
 Figure 3a compares the spatial distribution of permafrost extent from inventory and the modeled permafrost extent over the period 1980-2000.
-Figure 3b gives the spatial distribution of spearman rank correlation between the simulated and observed number of monthly frozen-days.
-The modeled permafrost extent shows high agreement with benchmarking dataset, with a slightly higher coverage of permafrost regions in North-Western Eurasia.
-The model successfully captures the seasonal frozen soil, which is closely linked to surface wetland formation and seasonal variation of wetland in cold 20 regions.
-Most of the regions reveal a temporal correlation > 0.9, while Eastern Siberia
+Figure 3b gives the spatial distribution of spearman rank correlation between the simulated and observed number of monthly frozen days.
+The modeled permafrost extent shows high agreement with the benchmarking data set, with a slightly higher coverage of permafrost regions in northwestern Eurasia.
+The model successfully captures the seasonally frozen soil, which is closely linked to surface wetland formation and seasonal variation of wetland in cold regions.
+Most of the regions reveal a temporal correlation > 0.9, while eastern Siberia and the southern permafrost distribution edge is generally around 0.5.
+The lower correlation in eastern Siberia probably originates from two issues: